-The use of robots to assist in instrumentation of the spine is advancing at a rapid rate.
+The use of robots to assist in the instrumentation of the spine is advancing at a rapid rate.
 Theoretical advantages include less radiation exposure and more accurate surgical results.
-The principles of robotic-assisted spine surgery are introduced in this article, including those of the now commercially available Mazor X®.
-Challenges associated with robotic spine surgery await technologic improvements and results of ongoing studies.
+The principles of robot-assisted spine surgery are introduced in this article, including those of the now commercially available Mazor X®.
+The challenges associated with robotic spine surgery await technological improvements and the results of ongoing studies.

-Robotic surgery has made significant clinically advances in the past 25 years.
+Robotic surgery has made significant clinical advancements in the past 25 years.
 First introduced in 1985, surgical robots have made inroads into the realms of general, cardiac, orthopedic, urologic, and spinal surgery.
-With increased use and development of this technology, indications for robotics in spine surgery will only increase in the near future.
+The increased use and development of this technology indicates that the use of robotics in spine surgery will only increase in the near future.

 All robotic systems are based on the ability to use computer technology to fuse MRI and CT data to develop a virtual 3D image of the area of interest.
 The patient’s anatomy is then registered with the images, and a mechanical device (the robot) can then be programmed to localize particular details of the patient’s anatomy and perform resection of pathology, insert stabilizing screws, etc. during surgery without the physician’s hands ever directly touching the patient.
 This process can be performed remotely as well.
 Three conceptually different robotic systems have been developed:

 - Supervisory-controlled system: The surgery is planned by the surgeon prior to the procedure, and the robot performs the plan autonomously under the supervision of the surgeon.

 - Shared-control system: The robot and the surgeon control the instruments at the same time (the most commonly used system in spine surgical applications today).

 - Telesurgical system: The surgeon controls the robot remotely in real-time.